Professional Makeup For Headshot Photography

 Using a professional make-up artist and hair stylist ultimately saves time in post-production and allows us to keep our turn-around time on target.

-When planning your headshot, you are more than welcome to do your own hair and make-up, however I can promise you this… using a team that we have worked alongside for a long time helps in creating headshots that will set your brand apart!
+When planning your headshot, we strongly recommend professional makeup, however you are more than welcome to do your own hair and make-up, however I can promise you this… using a team that we have worked alongside for a long time helps in creating headshots that will set your brand apart!
 You will also not only walk away with amazing headshots and personal branding from a professional team, but you will also walk away with a memorable experience!

 If you feel confident in applying your own makeup, please review the following info.
 And if you would rather do the makeup yourself but need help, you can go to the mall to any of the beauty counters.

-If You Do Your Own Makeup: Please Follow These Tips:
+Professional Makeup: If You Do Your Own Makeup, Please Follow These Tips

 For headshots, you want natural-look makeup.
 “Light” makeup is suitable as long as it is natural and evenly applied.
 It is more important to aim for natural look than “light.”
 Although both can be accomplished simultaneously, it is important to prevent the desire to be light from accepting an uneven application.
 To avoid this, use a minimum amount that ensures uniformity.
 Also, don’t be afraid to use setting powder, more than when you are making up for in-person activities, say, going to a workplace or a party.
 What you need is even coverage combined with natural look finish.
 Always a good start is a clean and healthy skin, well moisturized.
 Use primer where appropriate.